Alestrix/venusos2influx/README.md

 `bat2influx` reads the battery's voltage, amperage, power, and state-of-charge (SOC) from a Victron Energy VenusOS battery inverter/charger and stores the values into an Influx database.
-From there the user is free to use thease measurements to their liking, like displaying in a Grafana dashboard.
+From there the user is free to use these measurements to their liking, like displaying in a Grafana dashboard.

 ## How it works

 `bat2influx` connects to the MQTT broker running on VenusOS and to the InfluxDB provided by the user in parallel.
-It then triggers the sending of a telemetry message from VenusOS by publishing an empty message to `N/<serialnumber>/vebus/275/Dc/0/+` (every second) and to `N/<serialnumber>/vebus/275/Soc` (every 10 seconds) and stores the received values inside an InfluxDB database into a measurement (database name and measurement name are both configurable) under these fields: Current, Power, Voltage, Soc.
+It then triggers the sending of a telemetry message from VenusOS by publishing an empty message to `N/<serialnumber>/vebus/275/Dc/0/+` (every second by default, configurable) and to `N/<serialnumber>/vebus/275/Soc` (every 10 seconds by default) and stores the received values inside an InfluxDB database into a measurement (database name and measurement name are both configurable) into these fields: Current, Power, Voltage, Soc.

 ## How it looks

-Once the measurements are stored into Influx, a simple influxQL SELECT statement (I hate flux) looks like this:
+Once the measurements are stored into Influx, a simple InfluxQL SELECT statement (I hate flux) looks like this:

 ```